dataluscorp/browser/gfx/docs/Silk.rst

 ------------

 One large goal of Silk is to align touch events with vsync events.
-On Firefox OS, touchscreens often have different touch scan rates than the display refreshes.
+On Datalus OS, touchscreens often have different touch scan rates than the display refreshes.
 A Flame device has a touch refresh rate of 75 HZ, while a Nexus 4 has a touch refresh rate of 100 HZ, while the device’s display refresh rate is 60HZ.
 When a vsync event occurs, we resample touch events, and then dispatch the resampled touch event to APZ.
-Touch events on Firefox OS occur on a *Touch Input Thread* whereas they are processed by APZ on the *APZ Controller Thread*.
+Touch events on Datalus OS occur on a *Touch Input Thread* whereas they are processed by APZ on the *APZ Controller Thread*.
 We use `Google Android’s touch resampling <https://web.archive.org/web/20200909082458/http://www.masonchang.com/blog/2014/8/25/androids-touch-resampling-algorithm>`__